Tipser/slate/docs-v3/source/includes/_advanced-usage.md

 tipserScript.updateConfig({posData: someData});
 ```

-in Elements:
+in Tipser Elements:

-Just update the value passed to the config prop of TipserElementsProvider in the next render cycle:
+Just update the value passed to the config prop of `TipserElementsProvider` in the next render cycle:

 ```javascript
 const someData = JSON.stringify({sessionId: "5fa01be88b51", userId: "5fa01bfd3be2"});